Diderot-Language/diderot/INSTALL.md

 These instructions are organized into two parts.
 First is a quick guide to installing the Diderot system (including the prerequisite software).
-Following the quick overview are detailed instructions the prerequisite software.
+Following the quick overview are detailed instructions for acquiring and installing the prerequisite software.

 ## QUICK GUIDE